All Episodes

 I know everybody is discovering the premiums are doubled, the deductible is tripling.

-Um it's a horror story.
+Yes um, it's a horror story.

-Due to Obamacare, I will no longer um cover your health insurance.
+The memo said, i'm not making this up, due to Obamacare, I will no longer um cover your health insurance.

-Okay, it means it means he can't stay in business and comply at the same time.
+Okay, it means, it means he can't stay in business and comply at the same time.

-That's that's what that means.
+That's, that's what that means, correct?

 I don't want to be in the hospital.